cardcomm/cgminerLCDStats/Generic Linux Install.md

 `cd cgminerLCDStats`

 Ok, that's it.
 We should be ready to go.
 Make sure the LCD display is connected, and let's start the script.
 You can start it with the default options using the following command:
-`sudo python2 cgminerLCDStats.py`
+`sudo python cgminerLCDStats.py`

 If everything went well, you should now see your cgminer stats displayed on the USB screen.
 Enjoy!

-Note: By default, the display refreshes every 30 seconds.
-You can change this, and other behavior using the following command line options:
+Note: You can customize certain aspects of the script using the following command line options:

 Options:
   `-h, --help            show this help message and exit`